bioinfomethods/panelapp/docker/cloud/README.md

 This directory contains Dockerfiles for AWS environments.

-All cloud environments are intended to be as identical as possible, using thesame Docker images and Django settings, except for environment-specific parameters.
+All cloud environments are intended to be as identical as possible, using the same Docker images and Django settings, except for environment-specific parameters.

 ## Dockerfiles